HalcyonGray/Photo-Album-Project/README.txt

 -The database will show the photos with their respective tags in the canvas on the left and all known tags listed on the canvas to the right

--If you are in "Edit Database Mode" and still wish to add more tags to photos, check mark the photos you wish to add tags to -Then type the tag(s) you wish to add to the photos in the text box, labeled "Enter tag:" at the top of the window *(To add multiple tags to a photo, put a semicolon between tags.
-Example: FirstTag;SecondTag)
--Go back to the drop down box under "Commands" and select "Add Tag to Photo" -This will add the desired tag(s) to the photo(s)
+-If you are in "Edit Database Mode" and still wish to add more tags to photos, check mark the photos you wish to add tags to -Then type the tag(s) you wish to add to the photos in the text box, labeled "Enter tag:" at the top of the window -Go back to the drop down box under "Commands" and select "Add Tag to Photo" -This will add the desired tag(s) to the photo(s)

 Filtering Photos By Tags:
--If you want to find photos with a specific tag, type the desired tag into the text box labeled "Enter Tag:"
+-If you want to find photos with a specific tag, type the desired tag(s) into the text box labeled "Enter Tag:"
 -Go back to the drop down box under "Commands" and select "Filter by Tags" -This will find all photos with the desired tag and display them in the database -To continue viewing all photos, go back to the drop down box under "Commands" and select "Edit Database Mode"